4 CFC Games Played

 He played in Round 13 against Carlton, in Round 14 against Richmond and in Round 18 against South Melbourne.
 That was the sum total of his senior career with the Collingwood Football Club, and he was next heard of playing with the Public Service team.
 He would still have some sporting prominence in Melbourne for his rowing exploits, however.
 He was an oarsman from the Mercantile squad, and his performances on the water might have won greater distinction had it not been for the outbreak of the First World War.

 The Weekly Times explained in 1918: “He rowed in the stroke seat of the fine crew which won the junior eight at the last Henley regatta, and prior to that won a double maiden eight.
 It is likely that this crew would have made a name for itself in senior rowing but for the outbreak of war.”

 Six of the crew mentioned enlisted in the AIF; two never made it home again.

-Mounsey had been born in Allendale, near Creswick, but this telephonist with the Postmaster General’s office was living in Northcote when he enlisted with the Divisional Signal Company section in September 1915.
+Mounsey had been born in Allendale, near Creswick.
+One of his uncles was former Fitzroy great Alec Sloan.
+He was living in Northcote and working as a telephonist with the Postmaster General’s office when he enlisted with the Divisional Signal Company section in September 1915.
 His younger brother, Alexander, had joined up eight months before him.